 Evelyn’s professional training, expertise, and qualifications include:

 - Advanced specialty in Neurofeedback

 - Psychotherapy for trauma with a variety of methods, including neurofeedback and trama-focused cognitive behavioral therapy

 - Treatment and management of mood disorders, such as depression, anxiety, and stress

 - Psychotherapy for attachment disorders that result in intimacy issues, difficulty establishing healthy relationships, feeling trust, feeling secure, and/or feeling loved in relationships.
 These problems related to early attachment trauma usually lead to miscommunication and misperception in relationships, which, in turn, interfere with healthy socialization, healthy relationships, and development of a healthy self-esteem

 Evelyn graduated with her Bachelor of Arts degree in Psychology from California State University, Long Beach.
 She then obtained her Master of Arts degree, and specialization in Clinical Art Therapy from Loyola Marymount University.
-She worked for several years in the public sector, including at community mental health settings.
-She has worked in private practice since 2008, with offices in Los Angeles and Long Beach.
+She worked for several years in the public sector, including at community mental health settings and inpatient trauma center.
+She has worked in private practice since 2008.